SaiVamsiKolla-QA/selenium-pom-ui-tests-python/README.md

 # Swag Labs Automation Framework

-A Page Object Model-based Selenium automation framework for testing the [Swag Labs demo website](https://www.saucedemo.com/).
-It includes full end-to-end scenarios from login to checkout with Allure reporting integration.
+This is a Selenium automation framework developed in Python using pytest.
+Based on the Page Object Model, it automates end-to-end test scenarios for the [Swag Labs demo website](https://www.saucedemo.com/). from login through checkout and integrates Allure for detailed reporting.

 ---